-Two-Thirds of New Global Power Generation Capacity Came from Solar and Wind in 2019
+Two-Thirds of New Global Power Generation Capacity Came From Solar and Wind in 2019

 Despite the contradictory trends, the shift toward solar and wind is nothing short of a “clean energy revolution,” according to BloombergNEF analysts.

-With overall global electricity use growing, renewables additions have thus far been unable to significantly and consistently offset expanding emissions.
-In 2019, electricity-related carbon dioxide emissions dropped 1.5 percent from the year prior, which BloombergNEF attributes mostly to lower coal generation.
+With overall global electricity use on the rise, renewables additions have thus far been unable to significantly and consistently offset expanding emissions.
+In 2019, electricity-related carbon dioxide emissions dropped 1.5 percent from the year prior, which BloombergNEF attributes mostly to lower levels of coal generation.

 When the world begins returning to some state of normalcy — whenever that may be — expect emissions to largely do the same in the absence of structural changes.